Riverscapes/riverscapes-docs-site/docs/products/pbr-explorer.md

 ## Adding a New Project

 **Once signed into your Riverscapes Consortium account, you can add a new project in the Explorer**.
-If you don’t have an account, create one using a username and password, or sign in with your Google or Apple account.
+If you don’t have an account, create one (e.g. using a username and password, or sign in with your Google or Apple account).

 ![PBR Project](/img/products/pbr/PBR_Explorer_Image_02.png)